Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-transport-connect-address.md

 # Prior art
 [prior-art]: #prior-art

-## Mirror's Transport

-Mirror passe the address to the transport in the ClientConnect (StartClient function of MLAPI).
+Mirror passes the address to the transport in the ClientConnect (StartClient function of MLAPI).
 Using a similar approach would allow us to not touch the transport class but it moves the responsibilty of handling connection addresses to NetworkingManager.

 UNet does not have a concept of transports.
 A NetworkAddress and NetworkPort can be passed into the NetworkingManager.